gumtreeuk/technical-assignment-qa/README.md

 ## Task 4
 ### Unit Testing
 We understand unit testing is not traditionally the job of a QA, however, in our company, we believe in collaborating closely with developers, taking them through the path towards a test first approach.
 This includes coaching ourselves to be able to coach them on how to improve the quality of their own tests.
-Our team goal is to ensure our test automation strategy follows the [Test Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) to ensure we have a quick turnaround on test results and therefore are able to release faster, with high quality.
+Our team goal is to ensure our test automation strategy follows the [Test Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) to ensure we have a quicker feedback on overall code quality and therefore are able to release faster, with higher quality.

 Here are our resource recommendations:
 * [The Practical Test Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) – Martin Fowler